harrycresswell/harry/content/uses.md

 I also use [Zapier](https://zapier.com/) (similar to IFTTT), mostly to pass form submissions to spreadsheets.

 [QuickTime Player](https://support.apple.com/en-gb/guide/quicktime-player/welcome/mac) seems to be the most stable app for creating offline screen recordings I can find.

+[Apple Reminders](https://www.icloud.com/reminders/) is the tool I use to create shopping lists.
+It works great for shared lists.

 ---